yugabyte/yugabyte-db/docs/content/latest/api/ysql/commands/cmd_copy.md

 - `column_name` specifies column to be copied.

-- 'query' can be either SELECT, VALUES, INSERT, UPDATE or DELETE whose results will be copied to files.
+- `query` can be either SELECT, VALUES, INSERT, UPDATE or DELETE whose results will be copied to files.
 RETURNING clause must be provided for INSERT, UPDATE and DELETE commands.

-- 'filename' specifies an absolute or relative path of a file to be copied.
+- `filename` specifies an absolute or relative path of a file to be copied.

 ## Examples